ALRhub/push-to-see/README.md

+# Push-to-See
-# Push-to-See: Learning Non-Prehensile Manipulation to Enhance Instance Segmentation via Deep Q-Learning
+## Learning Non-Prehensile Manipulation to Enhance Instance Segmentation via Deep Q-Learning
 This is the main repository of our Push-to-See model.
 For technical details, the paper is accessible via [this link.](https://ieeexplore.ieee.org/document/9811645)

 ### Model weights